moondance-labs/tanssi-docs/learn/tanssi/technical-features.md

 The collators that Tanssi assigns to serve the different ContainerChains also run a Tanssi node, hence, by accessing the data stored in the finalized blocks of the relay chain and cross-referencing headers, they can learn their assignation for the session, the ContainerChains can confirm that a certain group of collators from Tanssi has been assigned to them, and Tanssi can verify that the author of a container block was the expected one and reward accordingly.

-The Tanssi protocol relays on the relay chain as a means to provide the necessary data to both, Tanssi and its ContainerChains, allowing them to collaborate and validate the correctness of the block production service.
+The Tanssi protocol relies on the relay chain as a means to provide the necessary data to both, Tanssi and its ContainerChains, allowing them to collaborate and validate the correctness of the block production service.

 ### The Role of the Tanssi Network {: #tanssi-newtwork }